hackclub/summer/README.md

 **Who is running the competition?**

-The program is being run by Hack Club, a non profit network of computer science clubs where members learn to code through tinkering and building projects.
+This program is a Hack Club Community Initiative, being ran by @sampoder, @roshan & @neelr.
+Hack Club is a non profit network of computer science clubs where members learn to code through tinkering and building projects.
 It is the biggest such network and has gained the attention of tech luminaries like Elon Musk!

 Have more questions?
 Contact us [here](https://airtable.com/shrZYs8mqaCqKJ6Hl).
 We can't wait to hear from you!